RanjithTom/bank-apis-fintech-test/README.md

-# This project is for Fintech Innovation Coding Test.
+# Example project to have fintech API calling in Parallel

 #Below given the requirements needed for the projects and API developed as per the plan